-- a.
-Following the 3-hour antibody incubation, gently remove the parafilm, and place the sample slide(s) in the first Coplin jar containing Staining Buffer.
-Lift and immerse the sample slide(s) 2 to 3 times to ensure the removal of the Antibody Cocktail from both sides of the slide(s). - b.
-Incubate for 2 min. - c.
-Place the sample slide(s) in the second Coplin jar containing Staining Buffer. - d.
-Incubate for another 2 mins for a total of 2 washes.
+- 1. Wash the tissue: - a.
+Following the 3-hour antibody incubation, gently remove the parafilm and place the sample slide/s in the first Coplin jar containing Staining Buffer.
+Lift and immerse the sample slide/s 2-3 times to ensure the removal of the Antibody Cocktail from both sides of the slide/s. - b.
+Incubate for 2 minutes. - c.
+Place the sample slide/s in the second Coplin jar containing Staining Buffer. - d.
+Incubate for another 2 minutes for a total of 2 washes.

-Prepare the Post-Staining Fixing Solution (TABLE 3-22).
+Prepare the Post-Staining Fixing Solution

+TABLE 3.22.
+Post-Staining Fixing Solution

-Post-Staining Fixing Solution 1 Coplin jar (1-5 samples) 2 Coplin jars (6-10 samples)
+Post-Staining Fixing Solution (mL) 1 Coplin jar (1-5 samples) 2 Coplin jars (6-10 samples)

-16% PFA [mL] 4 8
+16% PFA 4 8

-Storage Buffer [mL] 36 72
+Storage Buffer 36 72

-Total Volume [mL] 40 80
+Total Volume 40 80